CD11/ERmapper/README.md

 ### Create a Database
 By pressing the create database button the activity will open a connection to an SQLite database and create each a new database inserting each relation from the schema as a table in the database.

+# Running the Tests
+The following tests check the functionality and usability of the program by running unit tests that compares the expected vs actual results of emulated tests which emulate the system and allows for user interaction, and java tests which test the diagram and normalization functions.
+  1. To run jUnit Emulated tests go to src->androidTests.
+Right click and press run
+  2. To run jUnit java tests go to src->tests.
+Right click and press run.

+  *NOTE: Emulated tests sometimes fail do to sequence of events when run as a test suite.
+If this occurs you can successfully run each test individually.

+# Accessing Files
+When saving XML files or a Database the files are saved to the android devices internal storage which can be accessed through android studio using view->tools window -> device file explorer.
+Then in the resulting pop up going to data -> data -> ERMapper and then either files or database for the respectful file types.